-This course is open to all students enrolled in the Master Public Administration (elective, max 25 students).
+This course is open to all students enrolled in the Master Public Administration.

 A good relationship between politics and the administration is essential for successful government.
 In practice the success of politicians is very much dependent on the quality of their staff.
 The relationship between a minister and his civil servants can make or break a minister’s future and is a key factor in success or failure of Government.
 There are many potential tensions between the two.
 The civil service is supposed to give frank and fearless advice, which can sometimes be perceived as not convenient.
 Civil servants have to provide state of the art information and maintain strict neutrality in preparing and executing policy.
-Politicians on their part want to achieve political and electoral successes, and are therefore very much focused on the media.
+Politicians on their part want to achieve political and electoral successes, and are therefore very much focused on the media and their image.
 The horizon of politicians differs from the horizon of civil servants.
 Also their basic values are different.
-Politicians sometimes express as their feeling that civil servants have too much power and are not willing to respond quickly to their wishes or to the demands of society, when it comes to structural changes but also in operational cases.
+Politicians sometimes express as their feeling that civil servants have too much power, and are not willing to respond quickly to their wishes or to the demands of society.
 In the eyes of politicians civil servants lack, it is said, enough sensitivity for the daily political challenges and for the need to respond as fast as possible.
 Politicians also feel uncomfortable about the monopoly of civil servants as far as information or relevant networks in society and among stakeholders are concerned.
-Civil servants are sceptical about the focus on the very short term and image oriented focus and of politicians and their eagerness for prompt and immediate but in many cases not deliberate action.
+Civil servants are sceptical about the short term and image oriented focus and of politicians and their eagerness for prompt and immediate but in many cases not deliberate action.
 There is a growing gap between the two systems.

 The course explores this dynamic but also delicate relationship.
 The emphasis is very much on the working of government in practice, illustrated by cases from the Netherlands and other countries.
 Failures and blunders of Government are a central theme in the course.
 Special attention is given to the big governmental systems that seem to be overstretched and losing connection with the problems and the citizens.
 Comparison between various countries about the way politicians and civil servants co-operate is part of the course.
 There will be opportunities to meet several key players, e.g. politicians, civil servants, journalists and lobbyists.
 A visit to a Government building or a stroll through the Government area and a visit to the Nieuwspoort Press Centre to discuss with journalists and/or politicians are part of the course.

 At the end of the course students should have attained:

-Analytical skills for analysing of the way government works in practice
+analytical skills for analysing the way government works

-The ability to strategically advice politicians and civil servants on solutions for problems that exist in practice
+the ability to strategically advice politicians and civil servants on solutions for problems and policy challenges

-A thorough understanding of the differences between political systems in a number of relevant countries
+a thorough understanding of the differences between political and civil service systems in a number of relevant countries

 Mode of instruction

 The basis of the course is a number of presentations about different topical issues related to the relationship between politicians and civil servants.
 In several lectures, experienced people from the practice of government participate.
-Actual case-studies about people, conflicts and developments are part of the course.
-One or more visits to relevant places and discussions with relevant politico-administrative stakeholders are included.
+Actual case-studies about people, conflicts, failures, blunders and also developments are part of the course.
+One or more visits to relevant places and discussions with relevant political-administrative stakeholders are included.
 Students are required to participate energetically in the discussions and also to prepare presentations.
-Students have to prepare a final paper and to present this paper in front of a panel.

 The final grade is the weighted average of: